telenordigital/id-docs.telenordigital.com/docs/integratewithandroidsdk/advancedusage.md

 ## Adding a ConnectLoginButton

-To let the SDK handle Connect ID login, a `ConnectLoginButton` can be added to your layout.
-This is a custom `Button` implementation that has the standard Connect button look-and-feel.
+To let the SDK handle CONNECT ID login, a `ConnectLoginButton` can be added to your layout.
+This is a custom `Button` implementation that has the standard CONNECT button look-and-feel.

 Firstly add a button to your layout XML files using the class name `com.telenor.connect.ConnectLoginButton`: